-Once analysts have created a visualization through data and view specification actions, they should be able to manipulate the view to highlight patterns, investigate hypotheses and drill-down for more details.
+Once analysts have created a visualization through data and view specification actions, they should be able to manipulate the view to highlight patterns, investigate hypotheses and drilldown for more details.
 Analysts must be able to select elements or data regions to highlight, filter, or operate on them.
-Large information spaces require analysts to scroll, pan, zoom and otherwise navigate the view to examine both high-level patterns and fine-grained details.
-Multiple, coordinated visualizations regularly provide clearer insights into multi-dimensional data than isolated views.
-Analysts must be able to coordinate rich, multi-view displays and organize their dashboards and work spaces, so that filtering applies to all displays at once and selection in one display causes highlighting in the others (see Figure {fig-dqwidgets}).
+Large information spaces may require analysts to scroll, pan, zoom and otherwise navigate the view to examine both high-level patterns and fine-grained details.
+Multiple, linked visualizations often provide clearer insights into multi-dimensional data than isolated views.
+Analysis tools must be able to coordinate multiple views so that selection and filtering operations apply to all displays at once and organize the resulting dashboards and work spaces.